-- (1) Although respiration is frequently stimulated, respiratory depression may occur with rapid IV administration.
-Laryngospasm has been known to occur. - (2) Although hypotension may occur, blood pressure and heart rate are frequently stimulated. - (3) Involuntary myoclonus that may mimic seizure activity - (4) Possible enhanced secretions - (5) Possible unpleasant dreams and delirium upon emergence from sedation
+- a) Although respiration is frequently stimulated, respiratory depression may occur with rapid IV administration.
+Laryngospasm has been known to occur. - b) Although hypotension may occur, blood pressure and heart rate are frequently stimulated. - c) Involuntary myoclonus that may mimic seizure activity - d) Possible enhanced secretions - e) Possible unpleasant dreams and delirium upon emergence from sedation

-- (1) The likelihood of respiratory depression and undesired pressor effects is increased by too rapid IV administration. - (2) Myoclonic movements are possible and should not be confused for fasciculations due to a depolarizing neuromuscular blocking agent, seizure activity, or emergence from sedation.
+- a) The likelihood of respiratory depression and undesired pressor effects is increased by too rapid IV administration. - b) Myoclonic movements are possible and should not be confused for fasciculations due to a depolarizing neuromuscular blocking agent, seizure activity, or emergence from sedation.

-Administer 2 mg/kg IVP over 60 seconds.
+Administer 2 mg/kg IVP/IO over 60 seconds.

-May repeat 2 mg/kg IVP after succinylcholine effects resolve if patient is bucking or combative.
+May repeat 2 mg/kg IVP/IO after succinylcholine effects resolve if patient is bucking or combative.

-May repeat 1 mg/kg for IVP every 10-15 minutes to a total of 3 doses, as necessary.
+May repeat 1 mg/kg for IVP/IO every 10-15 minutes to a total of 3 doses, as necessary.
+Additional doses require medical consultation.

-Administer 2 mg/kg IVP over 60 seconds.
+Administer 2 mg/kg IVP/IO over 60 seconds.

-May repeat 2 mg/kg IVP after succinylcholine effects resolve if patient is bucking or combative.
+May repeat 2 mg/kg IVP/IO after succinylcholine effects resolve if patient is bucking or combative.

-May repeat 1 mg/kg for IVP every 10-15 minutes to a total of three doses as necessary.
+May repeat 1 mg/kg for IVP/IO every 10-15 minutes to a total of 3 doses as necessary.
+Additional doses require medical consultation.